 There are a large number of options on the market so we ended up with 56 different sets of sticks, brushes and mallets on our short-list for analysis - you can see them in the Music Gear Database.

-We collected feedback from over 44,200 sources (a 34% increase over the previous edition) that included ratings, reviews, videos and forum discussions about each set, including the latest data up to mid August 2022.
+We collected feedback from over 44,200 sources (a 34% increase over the previous edition) that included ratings, reviews, videos and forum discussions about each set, including the latest data.
 We then selected the highest rated options in each category above to recommend.
 For more information about our methods please see How Gearank Works.

 About the Author and Contributors

 Here are the key people and sources involved in this guide's production - click on linked names for information about their music industry backgrounds.